 How to Make an Appealing Snow Fairy in Blender

 Besides Olaf, Yeti and Sid, what can you think of when it comes to snow creatures?
-Jesse Amiel Gayanilo, an engineering student from Philippines, amazed the judges and won 1st place in the Snow Creature Challenge, which was sponsored by the TPN-Accredited cloud render farm, Fox Renderfarm.
+Jesse Amiel Gayanilo, an engineering student from Philippines, amazed the judges and won 1st place in the Snow Creature Challenge, which was sponsored by the TPN-Accredited cloud rendering service provider and render farm, Fox Renderfarm.

 The snow fairy he created demonstrates the anatomy beauty of muscle and bones.
 Along with its color use and composition, the consistency makes his artwork stand out in this challenge.
 However, the creation process is not an easy one.
 We are glad to have an interview with him where we could hear about how he made it from sketching in Blender with a limited amount of time.